DLR-RM/AugmentedAutoencoder/README.md

 ### Use A Model

-ae_eval to evaluate on datasets look at test/
+ae_eval to evaluate on datasets
+have a look at test/

 # Config file parameters